XingxinHE/CSharp_Notes/0.StepByStep/README.md

 }
 ```

-Note: this is simply an example, and don't follow preceding pattern for opening and closing files.:warning:
+Note: this is simply an example, and don't follow preceding pattern for opening and closing files.⚠